 Fall and Spring (3,3) Erlich.
 Prerequisite: PHYS622.
-(Not offered 2004.)

 Topics of current interest in strong, electromagnetic, and weak interactions.
 This course may be repeated for credit when the instructor determines that there will not be a duplication of material.

 783. Plasma Physics.